 Gobblefunk: The Wonderful Words of The BFG is a three-minute look at the special language created for The BFG and is the lesser of all the special features.
 Giants 101 is a five-minute look at the creation of the giants in the movie and is pretty entertaining and I am curious why this wasn’t included in the longer feature on The BFG Blu-ray.

 Finally, the last special feature is a six-minute tribute to Melissa Mathison, the screenwriter of both E.T. and The BFG.
-The feature has interviews with Mathison, Steve Spielberg, Frank Marshall, Kathleen Kennedy, and others who worked with her on the movie.
+The feature has interviews with Mathison, Steven Spielberg, Frank Marshall, Kathleen Kennedy, and others who worked with her on the movie.
 The crew celebrated her last birthday with Melissa on the set with no idea that she was going to pass away before The BFG was released.